Skip to main content

 • whether reasonable modifications to policies, practices, or procedures could significantly mitigate the risk of harm.

-As part of the individualized assessment by the BIT, the student may be required to undergo an evaluation, including a medical or psychological evaluation, by an objective health professional, including from the university’s Counseling Services (or a licensed professional counselor, social worker, licensed clinical social worker, etc.) or a member of the BIT, designated by the university.
-The student may also be required to execute necessary releases so the evaluation report may be provided to members of the BIT and other administrators, if appropriate, for the purpose of determining whether the student should be subject to an involuntary withdrawal.
+As part of the individualized assessment by the CARE Team, the student may be required to undergo an evaluation, including a medical or psychological evaluation, by an objective health professional, including from the university’s Counseling Services (or a licensed professional counselor, social worker, licensed clinical social worker, etc.) or a member of the CARE Team, designated by the university.
+The student may also be required to execute necessary releases so the evaluation report may be provided to members of the CARE Team and other administrators, if appropriate, for the purpose of determining whether the student should be subject to an involuntary withdrawal.

-In addition, in making the individualized assessment, the BIT may consider any medical or other relevant information, including information submitted by the student, such as but not limited to a medical or psychological evaluation by a health professional of the student’s choice.
+In addition, in making the individualized assessment, the CARE Team may consider any medical or other relevant information, including information submitted by the student, such as but not limited to a medical or psychological evaluation by a health professional of the student’s choice.

-As part of the individualized assessment, the BIT may also consider an individual’s past and ongoing condition, which may have contributed to the risk of harm that is in question.
-The BIT may coordinate with Disability Services or other resources, as needed, to determine if the student is a qualified individual with a disability and if an appropriate, reasonable accommodation would allow that student to meet his/her essential academic and university responsibilities, while abating the risk of harm and maintaining a safe campus environment.
+As part of the individualized assessment, the CARE Team may also consider an individual’s past and ongoing condition, which may have contributed to the risk of harm that is in question.
+The CARE Team may coordinate with Disability Services or other resources, as needed, to determine if the student is a qualified individual with a disability and if an appropriate, reasonable accommodation would allow that student to meet his/her essential academic and university responsibilities, while abating the risk of harm and maintaining a safe campus environment.

-The determination of involuntary withdrawal by the BIT is subject to appeal to the Student Life Vice President.
-A student seeking an appeal must deliver a written petition for review to the Vice President within three (3) business days of issuance of the BIT’s written decision.
+The determination of involuntary withdrawal by the CARE Team is subject to appeal to the student life vice president.
+A student seeking an appeal must deliver a written petition for review to the vice president within three (3) business days of issuance of the CARE Team's written decision.

 Appeals of involuntary withdrawals will only be considered for one or more of the following allegations: